 - Bake for 20-25 minutes or until golden.
-If you have more than 1 tray in the oven, swap the trays half way.
+If you have more than 1 tray in the oven, swap the trays half way through cooking.

 - Serve with ketchup or tomato chutney.

-Note 1 – Chicken, veal or beef mince suits this recipe.
+Note 1 – Chicken, veal, lamb or beef mince suits this recipe.
 Ensure you use beef mince with at least 20% fat (not the lean mince available at the supermarket as it will produce dry sausage rolls).